 The audiofrequency modulation characteristics of harmonic distortion, FM hum and noise level, modulation limiting, audiofrequency response, and frequency deviation shall be measured in accordance with the procedures of paragraph 5.5.

 4.6.1 Audiofrequency Harmonic Distortion

-The maximum allowable distortion shall be (Item H).
+The audiofrequency harmonic distortion shall be a maximum of (Item H).